top of page

 Closely Watched Trains by Bohumil Hrabal

-I was interested to read about writer Bohumil Hrabal's status in Czechoslovakia where he is considered almost a national hero.
-His novels, such as Closely Watched Trains in 1965, came at the end of the period (the 'thaw') of social realism, and opened new vistas of writing beyond propaganda.
+His novels, such as Closely Watched Trains in 1965, came at the end of the period (the 'thaw') of social realism and opened new vistas of writing beyond propaganda.

-Social realism began as an attempt to portray only the rosier aspects of Communist life, to 'paint pink' any death not seen as grandly heroic, and water the sex down to Victorian innuendo.
+Social realism began as an attempt to portray only the rosier aspects of Communist life, to 'paint pink' any death not seen as grandly heroic, and water the sex down to innuendo.
 Many books were banned or censored so heavily they were unpublishable.

-Closely Watched Trains was first written in 1949 at the beginning of this period, and was rejected many times due to the character's sexual drives.
+Closely Watched Trains was first written in 1949 at the beginning of this period and was rejected many times due to the characters' sexual drives.
 Resubmitted in 1962, it was finally printed in 1965 when the Stalinists were keeping a low profile.
-It was an essentially different book and became a best-seller in the 1960's.
+It was an essentially different book and became a bestseller in the 1960s.

 Closely Watched Trains was made into a popular film, winning the Best Foreign Picture Award at the 1967 Oscars.
 Two of Hrabal's other novels are I Served The King Of England and Too Loud A Solitude.